PikeMcGillLab/predictLesions/README.txt

 Available Data:

 This table shows the files that are available for the listed patients.
-Contact for the file is shown below the file type in parenthathese.
+The contact person for the file is shown below the file type in parenthathese.
 An 'x' indicates file is available, a 'n/a' indicates file is not available.

+Erin - emazerol@ucalgary.ca
+Samuel - samuel.pichardo@ucalgary.ca

 Patient	| ZipFile | PostOp to PreOp Matrix | PreOp to IntraOp Matrix | IntraOp to PreOp Matrix | Fiesta |   T1   | T1 Mask | Pre-Op T2 Reference Image |
 	| (Samuel)|	(Erin)		   |	   (Samuel)	     |	    (Samuel)	       | 	| (Erin) | (Erin)  |       (Samuel)  		 |